 If the style is not in use, it is deleted immediately without confirmation.
 If the style is in use, you receive a warning message asking you to confirm deletion.

+Caution

+If you delete a style that is in use, all objects with that style will return to the default style.